Data Security¶

 RUM¶

-When collecting user visit-related data, the RUM (Real User Monitor) SDK modifies and intercepts data to prevent sensitive data from being transmitted.
+When collecting data related to user visits, the RUM (Real User Monitor) SDK will customize modifications and intercept data to prevent the flow of sensitive data.

-For more details, refer to SDK Data Interception and Modification.
+For more details, refer to SDK Data Interception and Data Modification.

 Session Replay Privacy Settings¶

-Session Replay provides privacy controls to ensure that no company exposes sensitive data or personal data.
-Data is stored encrypted.
-The default privacy options for Session Replay aim to protect end-user privacy and prevent sensitive organizational information from being collected.
+Session Replay provides privacy controls to ensure no company exposes sensitive data or personal data.
+Moreover, the data is stored encrypted.
+The default privacy options of Session Replay aim to protect end-user privacy and prevent sensitive organizational information from being collected.

 Global Configuration¶